Anyone with a commercial presence on the internet has been told to “blog.”

 6. Quote your own experts.

-If you’re the expert, write away, and subtly show readers and search engines that you know what you’re talking about: “Having changed oil professionally for 16 years, I’d suggest you change your own if you must, but that you also see a service station who can update your CarFax report at least every 7-10,000 miles.”
+If you’re the expert, write away, and subtly show readers and search engines that you know what you’re talking about: “Having changed oil professionally for 16 years, I’d suggest you change your own if you have to, but that you also see a service station who can update your CarFax report at least every 7-10,000 miles.”

 If you aren’t the expert, quote your own people who are, and refer to them by name and/or title: “Oil Tek’s Lead Mechanic Doug Gringer, says you can safely change your own oil if you can check all of these boxes,” leading into a bullet point list of criteria.